 4. Know the kind of roofing contractor you’re looking for

-Not all roofing contractors have the same specialties—some are experts in green roofs, while others only focus on asphalt shingles.
+Not all roofing companies have the same specialties—some are experts in green roofs, while others only focus on asphalt shingles.
 Before requesting a service quote, have a list of roofers with the specifications you need or prefer to save time and effort.

 5. Get multiple estimates [if you feel it’s necessary]